eerimoq/pyfuzzer/README.rst

 Hello world
 -----------

-Use the default mutator ``pyfuzzer.mutators.random`` when testing the module ``hello_world``.
+Use the default mutator ``pyfuzzer.mutators.generic`` when testing the module ``hello_world``.

 .. code-block:: text